 NSF's mission calls for the broadening of opportunities and expanding participation of groups, institutions, and geographic regions that are underrepresented in STEM disciplines, which is essential to the health and vitality of science and engineering.
-NSF is committed to this principle of diversity and deems it central to the programs, projects, and activities it considers and supports.
+NSF is

 A. Merit Review Principles and Criteria